 - School of Nursing PhD Applicant Data Sheet (Online submission preferred.
 Applicant Data Sheet is available at http://louisville.edu/nursing).

 - A current curriculum vitae or resume.

-- A written statement of career goals, area(s) of expertise, research interests, and reasons for pursuing doctoral studies (no more than three pages).
+- A written statement of career goals, area(s) of expertise, research interests, and reasons for pursuing doctoral studies.
+Maximum three pages; double spaced; 12 point font.

-Personal interviews with School of Nursing faculty will be required.
+5. Personal interview with School of Nursing faculty will be required.

-Application deadline for fall admission is February 15th.
-Completed applications received after February 15th may be considered on a space available basis.
+Application deadline for fall admission is January 15th.
+Completed applications received after January15th may be considered on a space available basis.

 Applicants accepted into the MSN-PhD program are strongly advised to have completed a three-credit masters-level statistics course (applied descriptive and inferential statistics) with a grade of B (3.0) or higher within five years before the date of enrollment.
 Applicants who wish to take a refresher course will be advised of available statistics courses to take in the summer prior to beginning fall PhD coursework in statistics.

 In order to do a self-assessment of knowledge in statistics, the following represents anticipated basic competencies from previous statistics coursework: